HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 7. General Operation/section 7-3 Public Service and emcomm.md

 The NCS has several key duties:

-- Starting the net with announcements and inviting check-ins
+- Starting the net with announcements and inviting check-ins.
-- Managing communications flow between participants
+- Managing communications flow between participants.
-- Facilitating message exchange (traffic) between stations
+- Facilitating message exchange (traffic) between stations.

 > **Key Information:** In net operation, the term "traffic" refers to formal messages exchanged by net stations. {{< link id="T2C05" >}}